ToolShedTested

 2. DEWALT DCS380B 20V MAX -- Best Value

-The DCS380B is the right choice for anyone already in the DEWALT 20V MAX ecosystem who needs a capable reciprocating saw without paying a FUEL-tier premium.
-At $119 bare, it cuts significantly faster than budget tools and handles everything from pruning to light demo work reliably.
+The DCS380B is the right choice for anyone already in the DEWALT 20V MAX ecosystem who needs a capable reciprocating saw without paying a FUEL-tier premium. at the current retailer price bare, it cuts significantly faster than budget tools and handles everything from pruning to light demo work reliably.

 The 4-position blade clamp rotates to cut in tight spaces -- a practical feature when you are cutting pipe in a cabinet or trimming in a wall cavity.
 Variable speed trigger from 0-3,000 SPM matches the Milwaukee's top speed, though without the brushless motor consistency you will notice some drop-off under heavy load.